Kia ora tatou,

 You'll see some results of this work very soon, with our new podcast from esteemed Māori academic Te Tuhi Robust.
 Bringing together a massive range of perspectives on education, his limited series will be essential listening.

-Our focus will continue in events on Leading for Equity throughout Spring, with a range of world-class speakers tackling what it means to develop equitable practice in school leadership.
-More information on one such event below.
+Our focus will continue in events on Leading for Equity, with a range of world-class speakers tackling what it means to develop equitable practice in school leadership.